mark-watson/Java-AI-Book/manuscript/reasoning.md

 -   *Knowledge Representation* by John Sowa.
 This has always been my favorite reference for knowledge representation, logic, and ontologies.
 -   *Artificial Intelligence, A Modern Approach* by Stuart Russell and Peter Norvig.
 A very good theoretical treatment of logic and knowledge representation.
 -   *The Art of Prolog* by Leon Sterling and Ehud Shapiro.
-Prolog implements a form of predicate logic that is less expressive than the descriptive logics supported by PowerLoom and OWL ([Chapter on Semantic Web](#semantic-web)).
+Prolog implements a form of predicate logic that is less expressive than the descriptive logics supported by PowerLoom and OWL (Chapter on [Semantic Web](#semantic-web)).
 That said, Prolog is very efficient and fairly easy to learn and so is sometimes a better choice.
 This book is one of my favorite general Prolog references.

 The Prolog language is a powerful AI development tool.
 Both open source, the SWI-Prolog and Amzi Prolog systems have good Java interfaces.
 I don’t cover Prolog in this book but there are several very good tutorials on the web if you decide to experiment with Prolog.

-We will continue [Chapter on Semantic Web](#semantic-web) with our study of logic-based reasoning systems in the context of the Semantic Web.
+We will continue in the chapter on the [Semantic Web](#semantic-web) with our study of logic-based reasoning systems in the context of the Semantic Web.